D4-project/bgp-monitor/README.md

                         MMDB Geo Open File which specify IP address geolocation per country.
 If not set, default file will be used
   -jf [JSON_OUTPUT_FILE], --json_output_file [JSON_OUTPUT_FILE]
                         File in which to display JSON output.
-If not set, default sys.stdout will be used -pf CIDR_FILTER, --cidr_filter CIDR_FILTER
-                        Filter using specified cidr.
-Keep records that exactly match to specified cidr.
-Format: ip/subnet | Example: 130.0.192.0/21
-  -cf COUNTRY_FILTER [COUNTRY_FILTER ...], --country_filter COUNTRY_FILTER [COUNTRY_FILTER ...]
+If not set, default sys.stdout will be used -cf COUNTRY_FILTER [COUNTRY_FILTER ...], --country_filter COUNTRY_FILTER [COUNTRY_FILTER ...]
                         Filter using specified country codes.
   -af ASN_FILTER [ASN_FILTER ...], --asn_filter ASN_FILTER [ASN_FILTER ...]
                         Filter using specified AS number list, skip a record if its as-path doesn\'t contain one of specified AS numbers

-record:
+  -pf, --cidr_filter    Filter using specified cidr list.
+Keep records that match to one of specified cidr -cl CIDR_LIST [CIDR_LIST ...], --cidr_list CIDR_LIST [CIDR_LIST ...]
+                        List of cidr.
+Format: ip/subnet | Example: 130.0.192.0/21,130.0.100.0/21
+  --match {exact,less,more,any}
+                        Type of match -> exact: Exact match | less: Exact match or less specific | more: Exact match or more specific
-  Retrieve records in the interval --until_time and --from-time arguments (which are required)
+  -r, --record          Retrieve records in the interval --until_time and --from-time arguments (which are required) --until_time UNTIL_TIME
+                        Ending of the interval.
+Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:10:00
   --from_time FROM_TIME
                         Beginning of the interval.
 Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:00:00
-  --until_time UNTIL_TIME
-                        Ending of the interval.
-Timestamp format : YYYY-MM-DD hh:mm:ss -> Example: 2022-01-01 10:10:00
 ~~~~

 ## TODO